Local variational study of 2d lattice energies and application to Lennard-Jones type interactions

 \subsection{Minimality among rectangular lattices}

 As in the previous subsection, we give the results of our numerical and theoretical investigations for the minimization of

 with respect to area $A$ in Table \ref{table3}.
 For any fixed $A>0$, we call $y_A$ a minimizer of $y\mapsto E_V(y,A)$.
-We split $(0,+\infty)$ into three domains Recti, $1\leq i\leq 3$ and we explain below these results.
+We have split $(0,+\infty)$ into three domains Recti, $1\leq i\leq 3$ and we explain below the results we obtained.
 In particular, we will partially explain the behavior of the minimizer on Rect3.

 The optimality of $y_A=1$, i.e. the square lattice, on Rect1 is clear by \cite[Theorem 3.1]{Betermin:2014fy} and Montgomery result \cite[Lemma 7]{Mont}.
 Indeed, Montgomery proved that $\partial_y \theta(x,y,\alpha)\geq 0$ for any $(x,y)\in\mathcal{D}$ and any $\alpha>0$, where $\theta(x,y,\alpha):=E_{f_\alpha}(x,y,1/2)$ and $f_\alpha(r)=e^{-\pi\alpha r}$.
 Furthermore, we proved in \cite[Theorem 3.1]{Betermin:2014fy} that, for any $0<A<\frac{\pi}{(120)^{1/3}}$ and any Bravais lattice $L_A$ with area $A$,